-But for us non-Jews I always found John a little difficult.
-Unbelievers in our culture do not know the OT, and John records many of Jesus’ teaching that need OT knowledge to understand fully.
+But for us non-Jews, I always found John a little difficult.
+Unbelievers in our culture do not know the Old Testament, and John records many of Jesus’ teaching that need Old Testament knowledge to understand fully.
 Unbelievers already think we Christians are on a spiritual cloud with no relation to real life, and although John is certainly not guilty of creating a gap between spiritual truths and this early life—quite the contrary, I still find John more philosophical and theological than the other three Gospel accounts.

 And then one day a seminary professor dropped a comment about giving an unbeliever the Gospel of Mark to read as a starting point to understand Jesus and faith in Him.
 Since that day I’ve come to love the Gospel of Mark.
 I like concise and to the point; Mark is short, by far the shortest account of Jesus’ life.
 I like a fast-paced action story rather than a drawn out philosophical muse; Mark’s most repeated word is “immediately.”
 (36x in 16 chapters!)

-And it appears that Mark is the least Jewish – what I mean with that, is that Mark writes more for our non-Jewish culture than for example Matthew who quotes the OT all the time.
-We need to know the OT, but we don’t know it as well as we should, and Mark accommodates our shameful ignorance.
+And it appears that Mark is the least Jewish—what I mean with that, is that Mark writes more for our non-Jewish culture than for example Matthew who references the Old Testament all the time.
+We need to know the Old Testament, but we don’t know it as well as we should, and Mark accommodates our shameful ignorance.

 But what strikes me most about Mark, is his point.
 His point is simple: “This is Jesus, what do you make of Him?”
 Mark is an advertiser: “This is my best product, will you be amazed and receive it, or will you mock and destroy it.”
 Except, Mark is not advertising, but evangelising.
 Mark is presenting you with Jesus, wondering how you will respond.
 Will you respond like many in Jesus day who were amazed—astonished!— or will you mock?
 Will you repent, or resist.
 Mark does not ask you directly for a response, but he shows you the many responses of the people of Jesus’ own time, subtly asking you “What do you make of Him?”